PennLINC/exposome_PFNs_cognition/README.md

 Note #3: Covariates for age, sex, head motion, and ABCD site are regressed out of all models

-### 2.3 Matched Samples Ridge Regression
+### 2.3    Using the multivariate pattern of PFN topography to predict exp-factor

-This “matched samples” version of the ridge regressions will train on one sub-sample of the ABCD data (also referred to as the “Discovery” sub-sample) and test on the other (also referred to as the “Replication” sub-sample), and vice versa.
+This version of the ridge regressions will train on one sub-sample of the ABCD data (also referred to as the “Discovery” sub-sample) and test on the other (also referred to as the “Replication” sub-sample), and vice versa.

+get_data_for_ridge_expfactor.R